3DBAG/CityBuf/readme.md

 Other languages than Python, eg. C++, have so far received no attention.
 Notice that this repository does include automatically generated flatbuffer accessor/build functions for python, C++ and Rust.
 But to make it convenient to build and read CityBuf files, some convenient wrappers are needed.

-TODO:
- - implement encoding/decoding of remaining attribute types
- - review header metadata specification, make sure this is fully compatible with CityJSONSeq

 ## Usage of conversion scripts
 To convert from `.city.jsonl` to `.cb`:
 ```sh